crmcarecloud/api-php-client/docs/Api/ProductReservationsApi.md

 $accept_language = "cs, en-gb;q=0.8"; // string | The unique id of the language code by ISO 639-1
 $count = 100; // int | The number of records to return.
 $offset = 0; // int | The number of records from a collection to skip.
-$sort_field = "sort_field_example"; // string | One of the query string parameters for sorting. *Response is sorted by the specified field.*
+$sort_field = "sort_field_example"; // string | Name of the sorting parameter.
+You can sort by any of the first level parameters from the resource response. *Response is sorted by the specified field.*
 $sort_direction = "sort_direction_example"; // string | Direction of sorting the response list.
 $reservation_code = "reservation_code_example"; // string | Code of the reservation
 $customer_id = "customer_id_example"; // string | The unique id of the customer
 $store_id = "store_id_example"; // string | The unique id of the store in CareCloud
-$reservation_state = 56; // int | Actual state of the product reservation. *Possible values: 0 - Canceled / 1 - Entered / 2 - Accepted / 3 - Ready / 4 - Delivered / 5 - In progress / 6 - Not Picked up / 7 - Ordered / 8 - Being solved /_*
+$reservation_state = 56; // int | Current state of the product reservation. *Possible values: 0 - Canceled / 1 - Entered / 2 - Accepted / 3 - Ready / 4 - Delivered / 5 - In progress / 6 - Not Picked up / 7 - Ordered / 8 - Being solved /_*

 try {
     $result = $apiInstance->getProductReservations($accept_language, $count, $offset, $sort_field, $sort_direction, $reservation_code, $customer_id, $store_id, $reservation_state);